 Engage the power of your glutes when you are running.
 These major muscles will help you keep the best form for running without getting injured.
 Better yet, stay aware of what every part of your body does while you are running.

-When you over-stride, your foot is landing far past your knee.
+When you over-stride, your foot landes far past your knee.
 This leads to additional strain on your muscles and joints, which can result in running injuries.
 Over-striding is a common mistake runners make, so be sure you aren’t doing it.

 Get a Good Pair of Shoes